Table of Contents

 When you submit your packaging data through the RPD system, each line of your CSV report must include a packaging category field.
 DEFRA uses these categories to:

-- Calculate the proportion of your packaging entering household versus commercial waste streams
+- Calculate the proportion of your packaging entering household versus commercial waste streams (see DEFRA’s RPD guidance for details)

 - Determine appropriate fee rates (household packaging typically attracts higher fees)